Nature House Host Details

 Role Description

-Spend your summer enjoying beautiful Stanley Park whilst sharing your passion for ecology with others.
-Nature House Hosts provide important interpretation and education on the local ecology of the Park to visitors at SPE’s Nature House on Lost Lagoon.
-Receive training from experts on Stanley Park’s wildlife, plants and natural history, and develop your skills in interpretation and public engagement.
+Spend your time enjoying the beauty of Stanley Park and share your passion for ecology with others.
+Nature House Hosts provide critical interpretation and education on the local ecology of the Park to visitors at Stanley Park Ecology’s Nature House.
+Volunteer alongside Educators to answer questions about Stanley Park’s wildlife, plants and natural history, and develop your skills in interpretation and public engagement.

 Duties